gensym/viddy/README.md

 # Viddy

 An application that fetches, analyzes, and displays Divvy usage data.
-It currently runs at http://viddy.gensym.org

 ## Usage